ga4gh/vrs/docs/source/appendices/development_process.rst

 $$$$$$$$$$$$$$$$$$$
 After community review of requirements, the issue moves on to the `In Progress`_ project column.
-In this stage, the draft features will be developed as a draft `Pull Request`_.
+In this stage, the draft features will be developed as a draft `Pull Request`_ (PR).
+The draft author will indicate that a feature is ready for community review by marking the PR as "Ready for review" (at which point the PR loses "draft" status).

 Feature Review
 $$$$$$$$$$$$$$
-Once the PR is ready for review, the Pull Request leaves draft status and the issue advances to the `QA/Feedback`_ project column.
+Once a PR is ready for review, the Project Maintainers will move the corresponding issue to the `QA/Feedback`_ project column.
-Features ready for public review MAY be merged into the master branch by pull request through review and approval by at least one (non-authoring) Project Maintainer.
+Pull requests ready for public review MAY be merged into the master branch by through review and approval by at least one (non-authoring) Project Maintainer.
 Merged commits MAY be tagged as alpha releases when needed.
-After merging, issues are moved to the `Done`_ project column and are closed.
+After merging, corresponding issues are moved to the `Done`_ project column and are closed.

 Version Review and Release
 $$$$$$$$$$$$$$$$$$$$$$$$$$